Conclave (film): Plot

-After the pope dies of a heart attack, the College of Cardinals, under the leadership of its dean, Thomas Lawrence of the United Kingdom, convenes to elect a successor.
-The four cardinals who emerge as likely candidates are Aldo Bellini of the United States, a progressive reformer; Joshua Adeyemi of Nigeria, a social conservative; Joseph Tremblay of Canada, a moderate; and Goffredo Tedesco of Italy, a staunch traditionalist.
+After the pope's fatal heart attack, the College of Cardinals, under the leadership of its dean, Cardinal Thomas Lawrence of the United Kingdom, convenes to elect a successor.
+Four cardinals emerge as likely candidates: Aldo Bellini of the United States, a progressive reformer; Joshua Adeyemi of Nigeria, a social conservative; Joseph Tremblay of Canada, a moderate; and Goffredo Tedesco of Italy, a staunch traditionalist.

-Archbishop Janusz Woźniak, the prefect of the papal household, tells Lawrence that the pope demanded Tremblay's resignation before dying, which Tremblay denies.
-Bellini, meanwhile, tells his supporters that his goal is to prevent Tedesco from winning the papacy.
+Archbishop Janusz Woźniak, the prefect of the papal household, tells Cardinal Lawrence the pope demanded Tremblay's resignation, which Tremblay denies.
+Bellini, meanwhile, tells supporters his goal is to prevent Tedesco from winning the papacy.
 Lawrence is surprised by the last-minute arrival of Mexican-born Archbishop Vincent Benítez of Kabul, whom the pope named cardinal in pectore the previous year.
 (Note: Under canon law, it would have been illegal for Benítez to attend, as in pectore appointments end with the pope's death unless the pope has publicly announced the appointment.
-The novel attributes Benítez's presence to the late pope changing this law, although the film does not mention the change.)
+The novel attributes Benítez's presence to the late pope's revision of this law, although the film does not mention the change.)

-Lawrence opens the deliberations with an impromptu homily encouraging the college to embrace uncertainty, which some interpret as an open declaration of his papal ambition.
-No one obtains the two-thirds majority necessary to win, though Adeyemi commands a lead over Tedesco and Tremblay while Bellini and Lawrence split the progressive vote.
-Monsignor Raymond O'Malley, Lawrence's assistant, discovers the pope paid for Benítez to be flown to Geneva for a medical appointment that Benítez later cancelled.
+On the first day, Lawrence opens the deliberations by encouraging the college to embrace uncertainty, an act some interpret as a sign of Lawrence's papal ambition.
+No one obtains the two-thirds majority necessary to win, although Adeyemi leads Tedesco and Tremblay, and Bellini and Lawrence split the progressive vote.
+Raymond Monsignor O'Malley, Lawrence's assistant, discovers the pope paid for Benítez to be flown to Geneva for a medical appointment that Benítez later cancelled.

-On the second day, the college witnesses an altercation between Adeyemi and Sister Shanumi, a Nigerian nun recently transferred to Vatican City.
-Lawrence speaks with Shanumi, who confesses to a past illicit relationship that led to the birth of a son.
+On the second day, an altercation takes place between Cardinal Adeyemi and Sister Shanumi, a Nigerian nun recently transferred to Vatican City.
+Lawrence speaks with Shanumi, who confesses to a past illicit relationship with Adeyemi that resulted in a son she gave up for adoption.
 Adeyemi confirms the story when pressed.
 Though Lawrence is bound to secrecy, a whisper campaign derails Adeyemi's candidacy.
-Bellini reluctantly decides to back Tremblay.